04 Feb Don’t start your writing by writing: the homework

 A meal doesn’t just appear: you’ve got to prepare the ingredients.
 Taste as you go.
 Add flavour.
 Peel away the bits you don’t want.
 Present it beautifully.
 Think about your guests, and any dietary needs.

-Just like the prep for copywriting.
+Just like the prep, the homework, for copywriting.

 The 4 Ws will help you do that.
 And avoid the temptation to just write.